fishfolk/jumpy/book/src/simple_gun_weapon.md

 ### Items Array

 Open `src/items.rs` and add find the `ITEMS` array.
 Add an entry to this array for your weapon using your new spawn function.
 I copied the `Item` entry for the musket weapon and changed the `tiled_name` and `constructor` fields to `sniper` and `gun::Gun::spawn_sniper` respectively.
-This names my item "sniper" and will call the spawn function we programmed above to spawn the sniper weapon.
+The `tiled_name` field is used identifying the item when designing levels.
+The `constructor` is the function to spawn the item into the game.
+We programmed this spawn function the previous [Item File](#item-file) section.
 The following is the entry for the sniper weapon:

 ```rust
 Item {